 Sex differences in drug addiction and response to exercise intervention, can be used as a guide for the psychological approach of addiction.
 I can use quotes to back up theories that I state with more science based proof that exercise will benefit in the road to recovery.

 Psychotherapy.net.
 (2011).
 The 7 Skills for Addiction-Free Living: Stress Management with Jon Carlson & Judy Lewis.
+Accessed on?

 People recovering from substance need to find a way to cope with daily stress.
 There old way of relieving stress and other life issues by using drugs or alcohol is no longer available.
 Also facing a stressful situation they may resort to other unhealthy patterns to cope.
 So it is important to find healthy ways to deal with stresses of life.
 Finding a healthier way to cope with stress will help support the recovery process rather than threaten to have the addict relapse.